Publisher-Managed Access API

 Examples:

-Use keys that describe the access level, not the current price or promotion.
+Use handles that describe the access level, not the current price or promotion.

 <div data-premium-content hidden>